sieira/sereno/doc/howto.md

-# How am I suppossed to use sereno
+# How am I supposed to use sereno
 Sereno will not make any authentication, login or session stuff.
 It will delegate in another strategy for that purpose. sereno is designed as a Strategy factory.